space-mvc/space-mvc-project/README.md

 ## 5. Models

 #### How to create a new Model file
+Models are used to select, create, update and delete data from the database tables

 1. Create a new file inside /app/Model
 2. For example Post.php
 3. Copy the following template into the file